lark-parser/lark/docs/json_tutorial.md

     user	0m7.504s
     sys 	0m0.175s

 Ah, that's much better.
 The resulting JSON is of course exactly the same.
-You can run it for yourself an see.
+You can run it for yourself and see.

 It's important to note that not all grammars are LR-compatible, and so you can't always switch to LALR(1).
 But there's no harm in trying!
 If Lark lets you build the grammar, it means you're good to go.